irene-tang/fixasc/README.md

 	```
 	dataviewer_trialid = (sequence_number + 1) / 2 + 1
 	```
-	* I had to do math to discover this relationship.
+	* Math was done to discover this relationship.
 	* NOTE: The TRIALID from the original .asc file and the TRIALID from the DataViewer for the same limerick trial are apparently off-by-one.
 The .asc file starts counting at 0, while Dataviewer starts counting at 1.

 * Double-check: The item number (third column) in each of the IXS measures files (e.g. `firstPassIXS` should correspond exactly with the TRIALID number in the original .asc file.
 Check the limerick from the .asc for that trial against the one for that sequence in `src/scripter/input_to_scripter`; they should be the same limerick.
 * Triple-check: The condition number should match against the original .asc.
+* Can also take a look at RPlots.pdf

 [Back to top](#limerick1-workspace)